“This page contains basic instructions for my site. When I realise it may not be easy to navigate part of my site I write something here to help.

 - a ‘single-finger long tap’ (tap the screen with one finger and hold it down on the surface until the menu/list is displayed) refer here.

-Navigating The Blog Posts
+Navigating This Blog’s Posts

 Select Home – All Posts from the sub menu of Posts on the Main Menu or select the Helpful Colin on the header to get to the top of the Blog Post list.

 At any time readers can return to the top of the page by clicking this To Top icon which will appear translucent until pointed at when it becomes opaque.
 On large screens this icon is to the bottom right of the page.
 As the screen gets smaller the icon appears nearer to the centre of the screen.
 NOTE: It’s only visible after the page has been scrolled up so that the top is out of view.
+So, if it can’t be seen scroll the page either way to nudge it into view.

 To show the enlarged image: Hover the pointer over an embedded image.
 Then if it can be selected it will change to a hand pointer.
 Expect to see the message ‘Select this image to enlarge it’ (or something similar).
 Select it and it will be shown either in the current tab or a new tab (in most cases a new tab) in the same browser window according to the way the author has programmed it.
 If it can be enlarged it will be shown enlarged.
 If images can’t be enlarged they probably won’t be selectable.